NataTimos/CS50-Web-Commerce/README.md

 Image is link to the video too :)
 [![Project #2 "Commerce" ](https://github.com/NataTimos/CS50-Web-Commerce/blob/main/commerce%201.png)](https://youtu.be/Q3za2eeDuXI)

+This project is a ebay-type web application that allows users to register, log in and out, browse listed items and create new ones.

+The site allows users to view all current and active listings as well as a group of listings in a category.
+The site also allows logged in users to create new listings and edit their own listings and also comment on all listings as well as bid on other's listings.

+Logged in users can also view their profile and see all their listings and active listings.
+Here they can view all the listings on their watchlist as well as see what email address they use, the last time they have logged in, when they joined and what their username is.

+These are accomplished by using multiple database models to link records together and display information back to the user.

 ### Specification
 These are the specifications given to me in the course CS50’s Web Programming with Python and JavaScript: